Skip to content

 Web Platform for Research Data Management

-Lab Integrated Data (LabID) is a web platform for fundamental research data-management, featuring an inventory system coupled to a powerful Electronic Lab Notebook (ELN).
-It is designed to help scientists and research groups better managing their lab inventory, research notes, and datasets.
+Lab Integrated Data (LabID) is a web platform for fundamental research data management, featuring an inventory system coupled to a powerful Electronic Lab Notebook (ELN).
+It is designed to help scientists and research groups better manage their lab inventory, research notes, and datasets.
 It facilitates documenting and referencing research progress throughout the experimental and analysis chains, effectively preserving data integrity and enhancing traceability.

 At a glance